Thai Massage therapists work on more than the physical body

 If you feel better about yourself, it is easier to make clients feel better.
 And the opposite is true – if you don’t feel good about yourself, if your energy is low, that’s what you will transmit to your clients.

-Here is a list of factors that can raise your energy.
+Here is a list of habits, actions, or attitudes that can raise your energy.
 They are simple everyday things we can do to feel better about ourselves.
-In this case it can be expressed through numbers.
+In this case they can be expressed through numbers, or the number of times you do these action steps.

 - Number of smiles you caused today

-- Number of times you promoted someone else
+- Number of times you helped someone to feel better

 - Number of ways you encouraged others today

-- Number of times you took a break for yourself
+- Number of times you took a break and took care of yourself

 - Number of times you ate the right food